Bergenline Avenue

 Bergenline Avenue is a major commercial district in the North Hudson section of Hudson County, New Jersey, United States.
-The north–south streets passes through Union City, West New York, Guttenberg, North Bergen.
+The north–south streets passes through Union City, West New York, Guttenberg, and North Bergen.
 Its southern end is at Union City's Second Street, the north boundary of Washington Park.
 From there north to 47th Street, the street is one-way southbound; New York Avenue and Kennedy Boulevard serve northbound traffic.
 Between 48th and 49th Streets, elevators on the west side provide access to the underground Bergenline Avenue station of the Hudson-Bergen Light Rail.
 After passing through West New York and Guttenberg and into North Bergen, the street meets North Hudson Park, running along its west side from 79th Street to the Bergen County line through the community of Nungesser's and crosses Kennedy Boulevard.
 The northernmost 0.04 mi of the route from Kennedy Boulevard to the Bergen County line is designated as County Route 721.
 North of the county line the street name becomes Anderson Avenue, which is the major commercial district for Fairview, Cliffside Park, and Fort Lee.

 Route description

 Currently the longest commercial avenue in the state, boasting over 300 retail stores and restaurants, many of which became the outlet for Cuban entrepreneurs who had immigrated to Union City, and West New York, for which the thoroughfare became known as "Havana on the Hudson".
 Also known as the "Miracle Mile", Bergenline's largest concentration of retail and chain stores begins at the intersection of 32nd Street and continues north until 92nd Street in North Bergen, and while it is a narrow one-way, southbound street throughout most of Union City, it becomes a four lane, two-way street at 48th Street, just one block south of the town's limit.
 It is used as the route for local parades, including the annual Memorial Day Parade, Cuban Day Parade, and Dominican-American Parade.

+The 4.4 mile portion of the street that run through North Bergen, Guttenberg, West New York, and Union City is home to early 300 restaurants, cafes, bakeries, delis, and markets.
+Most of these are small businesses, and feature cuisine from 28 nationalities, including Mexican, Cuban, Dominican, Salvadoran, Argentinian, Brazilian, Ecuadorian, Uruguayan, Venezuelan, Colombian, Chilean, Russian, Italian, Chinese, and Thai.

 The street is also a major transportation corridor, served by New Jersey Transit buses to local points (22, 22X, 84, 86, and 89) and to the Port Authority Bus Terminal (156 and 159) and George Washington Bridge Bus Terminal (181) in Manhattan.
 The portion along the west side of North Hudson Park sees almost 300 buses in each direction on a normal weekday, an average of one every five minutes.